pivotal/blog/content/post/hibernate-to-jdbc.md

 Because we practice test-driven development, many of our problems stemmed from Hibernate in the testing environment.
 When using Hibernate to persist data, it will not save the data to the database without `entityManager.persist` and `entityManager.flush`.

-Each of our tests are transactions so that we can roll back the testing database if a test fails.
+Each of our tests run within transactions so that we can roll back the testing database if a test fails.
 This got tricky when we had Hibernate transactions wrapped inside of our test transactions and the Hibernate transaction would fail.
 When debugging these failed tests, the lines of code we traced them to would be deep inside the Hibernate/Spring code instead of in our code.
 We lost a lot of time to debugging these issues.

 This was manifested when our test data wouldn't hit database constraints until the test completed.
 This gave us problems when trying to test those database constraints.
-For example, if a table column had a uniqueness constraint on it and in our test we violated that constraint, the test would fail in the Spring code while the transaction was finishing up instead of earlier where we had made the erroneous object.
+For example, if a table column had a uniqueness constraint on it and in our test we violated that constraint, the test would fail with an exception whose stacktace originated in the Spring code while the transaction was finishing up instead of earlier where we had made the erroneous object.

 When we were considering removing Hibernate, we did look into using an already-made JDBC repository library such as this [Spring Data JDBC generic DAO implementation](https://github.com/jirutka/spring-data-jdbc-repository), however it was not a good fit for us because we have many-to-many relationships.
 If we had simple CRUD uses, it would have been a better fit, but we also might not have needed to move away from Hibernate if that were the case.

 ## Sample Hibernate Model and Repository
+We use Lombok, so our models don't have explicit getters and setters on them.

 ### Garden Model
 ```
 @Data
 @Builder
-@EqualsAndHashCode
 @AllArgsConstructor
 @NoArgsConstructor
 @Entity(name = "gardens")